 Nō reira, tēnā koutou katoa.

-I have lived with my family in Wellington for over 14 years and I just love this community and all it has to offer: Wellington is my Tūrangawaewae and my son could not attend a better college than Rongotai.
-The culture of the “Rongotai Way” is a powerful and influential factor in raising our sons and every time I walk through the gates of Rongotai or watch a sporting event, the choice of sending my son here is reaffirmed.
+The culture of the “Rongotai Way” is a powerful and influential factor in raising our sons into men and every time I walk through the gates of Rongotai or watch a sporting or cultural event, the choice of sending my sons here is reaffirmed.
 I love this place and the wonderful village that raises our sons into men.
-I am a member of the whānau roopu and a proud “RC Mama” now, and for years to come.
+I am a member of the whānau rōpū and a proud “RC Mama” – now, and for years to come.

 “Ko te ahurei o te tamaiti arahia o tatou mahi”